ga-wdi-lessons/css-flexbox/readme.md

 - Give an example of a problem solved by Flexbox.
 - Given a desktop-first webpage, make it look presentable on mobile devices (and vice-versa) with as little CSS as possible.
 - Contrast flex containers and flex items.
-- Draw a diagram that includes: flex container, flex item, main and cross-axes, starts and ends for all axes, and main and cross-sizes.
-- Contrast `align-items` and `align-self`.
 - Explain what is meant by the "Holy Grail Layout".

 ## Framing